joeyuy/Seattle-Weather/README.md

 # Data Preparation
 Precipitation data is extracted and grouped by Date and City.
 NaN values are filled via interpolation.
 New categorical variables based on date (month and season) and precipitation (class) were created.

+Data preparation process can be viewed at DataPrep.ipynb

+Cleaned data set can be viewed at cleaned_sea_ny_rain.csv